Decorated cluster lattices: a natural framework for classical spin liquids and flat bands

-These surviving modes are responsible for the appearance of flat bands in the excitation spectrum.
-Within the Luttinger Tisza approximation (LTA), the number of flat bands $n_\text{f.b}$ can be simply estimated\cite{Yan_2024_long, Davier_2025_interacting_clusters} as $n_\text{f.b} = n_s - n_c$ where $n_s$ is the number of spin sublattices and $n_c$ is the number of distinct cluster types.
+These surviving modes are responsible for the appearance of flat bands at the bottom of the excitation spectrum.
+To obtain a first view of these systems, one can compute the zero-temperature structure factor together with the band structure within the large-$\mathcal{N}$ approximation\cite{Henley2005, Garanin_LargeN, Canals_2001_LargeN, Garanin_SCGA}.
+Inspired by the Luttinger--Tisza method \cite{LT1, LT2, kaplan_2007}, this approximation considers $\mathcal{N}$-component spins and relaxes the fixed-length constraint $|\mathbf{S}_i|=1$, enforcing it only on average over the ensemble.
+This amounts to treating the spin components as independent scalars, which allows one to compute an effective band structure for the spin system, and has been shown to be a good approximation for many (though not all) Heisenberg candidate CSLs\cite{Yan_2024_long}.
+Within this framework, the spectrum is obtained by diagonalizing the Hamiltonian matrix resulting from a direct Fourier transform of Hamiltonian (\ref{Eq: general cluster H}).
+This matrix corresponds to the adjacency matrix of the lattice graph, shifted by an appropriate set of Lagrange multipliers fixed by the cluster structure (\ref{Eq: general cluster H}) of the Hamiltonian\cite{Davier_2025_interacting_clusters}.
+Indeed, expressing the Hamiltonian as a sum of squared constrainers generates onsite terms $(\gamma_i^X)^2 |\mathbf{S}_i|^2$, which---after summing over all clusters containing site $i$---can be interpreted as the Lagrange terms enforcing $|\mathbf{S}_i|=1$ on average.
+The zero-temperature structure factor is then obtained by computing the projector onto the flat-band ground-state manifold; see Appendix \ref{Appendix:Large N} for details.
+The number of bottom flat bands $n_\text{b.f.b}$ can be simply estimated within this framework\cite{Yan_2024_long, Davier_2025_interacting_clusters} as $n_\text{b.f.b} = n_s - n_c$ where $n_s$ is the number of spin sublattices and $n_c$ is the number of distinct cluster types.